-See, e.g. Francesco Guerrera and Guy de Jonquières, Something Is Rotten Within Our System, Financial Times, 28 October 2002 ("The European Union's top economic policemen have been put on trial - and found guilty.
-Three times in five months, European Commission vetoes of high-profile corporate mergers have been overturned by the EU's second highest court.
+See, e.g., Francesco Guerrera and Guy de Jonquières, 'Something Is Rotten Within Our System,' Financial Times, October 28, 2002 ("The European Union's top economic policemen have been put on trial - and found guilty.
+Three times in five months, European Commission vetos of high-profile corporate mergers have been overturned by the EU's second highest court.
 The unprecedented defeats, coupled with scathing reprimands by the court, are more than just a crushing blow for Mario Monti, Europe's competition commissioner, and his elite team of enforcers.
 By cutting the Commission down to size, the Court of First Instance - the lower chamber of the Luxembourg-based European Court of Justice - has sparked the beginning of a revolution in the way the EU regulates mergers").

-79 Quoted. in European Court Deals Crushing Blow to Monti's Merger Policy, The Independent, 25 October 2002.
+Qtd. in European Court Deals Crushing Blow to Monti's Merger Policy, The Independent, October 25, 2002.

-80 Mario Monti, Europe's Merger Monitor, as note 10 above.
+Mario Monti, Europe's Merger Monitor, The Economist, November 9, 2002.

-81 Philip Lowe, Future Directions for EU Competition Policy, International Bar Association, Fiesole, Italy, September 20, 2002 ("we will propose radical changes in areas where radical changes are needed").
+Philip Lowe, Director-General for Competition, Future Directions for EU Competition Policy, International Bar Association, Fiesole, Italy, September 20, 2002 ("we will propose radical changes in areas where radical changes are needed").
+Available at http://europa.eu.int/comm/competition/speeches/text/sp2002\034\en.pdf.

 J.A.
-Schumpeter, Capitalism, Socialism, and Democracy, Harper & Brothers, New York, 1942).
+Schumpeter, Capitalism, Socialism, and Democracy (New York: Harper & Brothers, 1942).